in

 Yellow

-While yellow and green blend well together, it is necessary to choose the right yellow to work with.
-Bright yellow can be too blinding and painful to the eyes but it doesn’t mean you need to settle on the pale shade.
+While yellow-and-green blend well together, choosing the right yellow to work with is necessary.
+Bright yellow can be too blinding and painful to the eyes, but it doesn’t mean you need to settle on the pale shade.

 Tan

-Does Gray Siding Go With A Green Roof?
+Does Gray Siding Go With A Green Rooftop?

-You can choose a soft gray shade for a subtle and moody feel or a dark and more dramatic gray that can offer contrast to your green roof.
+You can choose a soft gray shade for a subtle and moody feel or a dark and more dramatic gray that contrasts with your green tones.
 Light gray siding offers a modern element to your home while a darker gray delivers a more classic look to it.

 Eco Roofs

-Also known as a vegetated roof or a living roof, a green roof makes use of vegetation and plants to cover the surface of your roof.
-The greenery is incorporated into the roof’s design and this can be done either partially or completely on top of a waterproof area that’s complete with insulation and drainage.
-See the types of eco roofs here.
+Also known as a vegetated or a living roof, a these makes use of vegetation and plants to cover the surface.
+The greenery is incorporated into the design and this can be done either partially or completely on top of a waterproof area that’s complete with insulation and drainage.

-Whether it’s a thin layer of low-maintenance shrubs or a high-maintenance garden, this type of green roof can make the home look fresh and the entire area cleaner.
+• Whether it’s a thin layer of low-maintenance shrubs or a high-maintenance garden, this type of roof can make the home look fresh and the entire area cleaner.

 • Contribute to the fight against climate change by absorbing Co2

-• During the summer, helps cool down your home
+• During the summer, it helps cool down your home

 • During the winter, acts as an insulator that helps heat up your home